Potential Keynote Descriptions

 Note: Scheduling this hands-on workshop after a keynote address is a powerful way to ensure that high quality and relevant resources are placed in the hands of faculty right when they are feeling inspired to adopt them.

-Traditional course assignments are often “disposable” in that students work hard to produce something that will be seen by just their instructor while faculty take pains to provide formative feedback that is read by only a tiny fraction of their students.
-But what if we ditch the disposable assignment and instead harness our students’ energy, potential, and creativity to have them produce resources for the commons?
-This is the philosophy behind open pedagogy.
-This hands-on workshop will showcase a wide variety of examples of open pedagogy and equip attendees with practical strategies and a suite of supporting resources with which to (re)design their course assignments.
+Traditional course assignments are usually “disposable” in that students work to produce a discrete artefact that will be seen by just their instructor.
+It is little surprise then that students struggle to see meaning in these types of assignments, which usually end up in the recycling bin.
+Faculty, on the other hand, take pains to provide meaningful, formative feedback that we often find has been retrieved and read by only a tiny fraction of our students.
+So what if we ditch the disposable assignment and instead harness our students’ energy, potential, and creativity to work with them to produce resources for the commons?
+This is the philosophy behind OER-enabled pedagogy.
+This hands-on workshop will equip participants with practical strategies and a suite of supporting resources with which to (re)design their course assignments.
+During this workshop participants will work collaboratively to generate and provide feedback on one another’s draft projects, which will themselves be shared as a public resource.

 Photo for Use in Promotional Materials

-I will bring my own laptop computer, clicker, and adapter (Mini DisplayPort to VGA).
-I will require an LCD projector, a lapel microphone (if the room is large), and a connection to the sound system (I may embed video or audio within my presentation).
+I will bring my own laptop computer, clicker, and adapter (Mini DisplayPort to HDMI/VGA).
+I will require an LCD projector, a lavalier/handheld microphone, and a connection to the sound system (I may embed video or audio within my presentation).

 Where I am headed next: